jbhender/Stats507_F21/README.md

 Lecture slides are included both in the markdown `.md` format I authored them in and an associated `.ipynb` format viewable without [jupytext][jupy] enabled.

+For the "tables" notebook, I've also included a version of the document as a python script.
+This was created using the command:
+`jupytext --to py:light tables.ipynb`.
+Note that these files have extra metadata, e.g `# + [markdown]` than yours might, as this metadata is here to enable me to show these as slides.

 [jupy]: https://jupytext.readthedocs.io/en/latest/index.html

 ### Problem Sets